 No one wants to be in jail — doing the same things, talking to the same people, eating the same food, and staring at the same walls day in and day out.
 Being jailed means the person just waits for time to pass so they can move on with their life.
-It’s easy to see why dealing with depression in jail is common.
+It’s easy to see why depression is common in jail.

-About 30% of jail inmates report symptoms of major depression, according to the Bureau of Justice, making it the most common mental health condition jailed people experience.
+About 30% of jailed people report symptoms of major depression, according to the Bureau of Justice, making it the most common mental health condition jailed people experience.
 If you have a loved one in jail, here’s what depression might look like and what to do if you think they’re experiencing it.

 Understanding Depression in Jail